-Two experts weigh in on the continued significance of the Employee Value Proposition in 2015.
-Could it be time for you to give your organisation's EVP an overhaul?
+Two experts weigh in on the significance of EVPs in every organisation – and why it could be time for HR to consider an EVP overhaul.

-Mike Beeley, CEO at ReAgent Employer Marketing, recommended that all employers should consider undertaking an evaluation or re-evaluation of their organisation’s Employee Value Proposition (EVP).
+Mike Beeley, CEO at ReAgent Employer Marketing, recommended that all employers should consider undertaking an evaluation or re-evaluation of their organisation’s EVP.

 “The important element is not necessarily the end line or end piece of communication; it’s the fact that everyone from leadership down agrees that this is the DNA of the organisation: this is what we stand for, this is what we can deliver, and this is what makes us unique,” he said.

 There seems to be a contemporary misconception that EVPs are only needed during the recruitment process; when in fact, the EVP impacts all aspects of employee’s organisational lifecycle.